o19s/quepid/UPGRADING_RAILS_NOTES.md

 * fix FK links
 * resolve migration to bigint in mysql for id's
 * Test importing ratings, confirm the removal of `case.ratings`.
+* Test that when a snapshot has a query with docs, and a query wihtout docs, that the query without docs still gets snapshotted.
+Some weird JSON data.
+See `snapshots_controller_test.rb` __handles queries with no docs__ test...
+* Right now we support creating a snapshot with no docs.
+WHY?
+Look at `snapshots_controller_test.rb` __handles empty list of docs__.

 KEY!   http://railsdiff.org/4.2.11/5.2.4.4